Stevedev7/black-friday-vertexai/README.md

 1) Upload the dataset in a gs bucket and change the dataset location in the get_data component with your own dataset location.
 1) In line number 16 of deploy component, replace the PROJECT_ID variable with your own project id.
 1) Run the rest of the cells once the kernel restarts.
-1) Scroll down to the last cell and click on the link in the output box of the last cell to veiw the pipeline.
+1) Scroll down to the last cell and click on the link in the output box of the last cell to veiw the pipeline.git clo